Kabilduke/DataScience/Notes.md/Nor-Stan.md

 > Standard deviation $(σ)$ = 1

 $Note$:
-- BatchNormalization is also used in neural network for increasing the training speed.
+- BatchNormalization is used in neural network for increasing the training speed.